Documentation Index

 }

-You can expand multiple objects at once by identifying multiple items in the with array.
-Expansions have a maximum depth of two levels, and you can expand up to 10 objects.
 This is not only limited to get or paginate.
 You can use this on create or update requests as well.
 This will allow you to create or update a model and fetch its relations all in one request.

 $price = \SureCart\Models\Price::create([